-Of the 20 described species of Brachypelma Simon, 1891
+Of the 8 described species of Brachypelma Simon, 1891 all

-reports of individuals living in excess of 30 years so they are definitely a long-term commitment.
-Some species are considered safe for handling and most make for an ideal beginners choice, adapting
+individuals living in excess of 30 years so they are definitely a long-term commitment.
+Some species are considered safe for handling and most make for an ideal beginners choice, adapting well to

-well to captivity and relatively hardy.
+captivity and relatively hardy.
 All possess urticating hair that may cause some irritation but with their placid temperament, most will be reluctant to bite.
-A typical terrestrial set-up is
+A typical terrestrial set-up is ideal but

-ideal but should be kept on the drier side but country of origin should be used as a guide when setting up the captive environment (see below for more detailed descriptions).
-A cork bark/flowerpot
+should be kept on the drier side but country of origin should be used as a guide when setting up the captive environment (see below for more detailed descriptions).
+A cork bark/flowerpot retreat is

 production.
 Eggsacs commonly contain around 500 very small spiderlings.